 IOM Thailand has been adapting existing capacities and resources to respond to the needs of our beneficiaries during this outbreak of COVID-19.

-Distribution of Information, Education and Communication (IEC) materials
+- Distribution of Information, Education and Communication (IEC) materials

 Detention Centers to prevent the spread of COVID-19.
 In Ranong and Mae Sot provinces, IOM staff conducted risk communication and outreach activities to educate and inform migrant communities about practicing good hygiene with limited water and how to access health care services.
-IOM has distributed over 20,000 IECs to migrants.
+IOM has distributed over 25,000 IECs to migrants.

-Distribution of Food, Water and Hygiene Supplies
+- Distribution of Food, Water and Hygiene Supplies

-Conducting Surveys and assessments
+- Conducting Surveys and assessments

 IOM is conducting surveys and assessments in coordination with other UN agencies and local stakeholders to gauge the needs, conditions and challenges faced by migrant workers and communities to better inform the Royal Thai Government on how to assist these populations.
-(See above links.)
+(See below links.)

-Producing New and Relevant Information
+- Producing New and Relevant Information

 IOM has been producing new information to keep migrants, their employers and our partners informed about policy decisions impacting migrants.
 Meanwhile, IOM’s migration flow monitoring points at the border provide valuable information on displacements and migration trends around the border.
-(See above links.)
+(See below links.)

 - Facilitating UN Communication and Assistance

 As the Chair of the Thailand UN Migration Network Working Group, IOM is facilitating communication and assistance among UN agencies to support migrants during the COVID-19 crisis.

-28 May | Bangkok Post
+28 May 2020 | Bangkok Post

 Abuse of migrants, refugees counterproductive

-7 May | Bangkok Post
+7 May 2020 | Bangkok Post

 Hotline clears Covid-19 barriers

-7 May | The Thaiger
+7 May 2020 | The Thaiger

 Covid-19 hotline for forgotten migrant workers

-22 April | Bangkok Post
+22 April 2020 | Bangkok Post

 Watching over migrant workers

-10 April | The Straits Times
+10 April 2020 | The Straits Times

 Forced out of jobs, migrants face suspicion on return home

-2 April | Radio Free Asia
+2 April 2020 | Radio Free Asia

 Myanmar migrant workers risk fines and jail to get home amid COVID-19 exodus

-30 March | Al Jazeera
+30 March 2020 | Al Jazeera

 Coronavirus lockdown leaves migrant workers stranded in Thailand

-23 March | Reuters
+23 March 2020 | Reuters